 - Prerequisites (completed prior to enrolling in the program)

-- Must have completed at least 23 hours of undergraduate mathematics and statistics coursework at the level of calculus and above with a grade of C or better, and have at least a 3.0 grade point average in these courses.
+- At least 27 hours of undergraduate mathematics and statistics coursework at the level of calculus and above with a grade of C or better, and have at least a 3.0 grade point average in these courses.

 - List of courses taken in the field with titles/authors of textbooks used

 - COMPREHENSIVE EXAM OPTION A, COMPREHENSIVE EXAM OPTION B, or THESIS (Select One):